thatbeautifuldream/java-dsa-bootcamp/CONTRIBUTING.md

 - Presentable and Clear
 - Accepted via YouTube

-📌Note: For video files, only link should be added to the repository with description of the video.
+📌Note: `For video files, only link should be added to the repository with description of the video`